FahdSeddik/panther/docs/examples/index.rst

 **Beginner Examples**
 - :doc:`basic_usage`: Introduction to Panther's core functionality
-- Simple sketched linear layers and matrix decompositions

 **Intermediate Examples**
-- :doc:`resnet_sketching`: Building efficient ResNet architectures
 - :doc:`autotuner_guide`: Optimizing hyperparameters automatically
+- :doc:`performance_benchmarks`: Comprehensive performance analysis

 **Advanced Examples**
-- :doc:`custom_sketching`: Implementing custom sketching operators
-- :doc:`performance_benchmarks`: Comprehensive performance analysis

-**Real-World Applications**
-- Computer vision with sketched CNNs
-- Natural language processing with efficient transformers
+- :doc:`bert_real_world`: BERT fine-tuning with AutoTuner
-- Scientific computing applications

 Getting Started
 ---------------

 If you're new to Panther, start with the :doc:`basic_usage` example to understand the fundamental concepts.
-Then explore the more advanced examples that show real-world applications.
+Then explore the autotuner guide and BERT example for real-world applications.

-For questions about the examples, see our :doc:`../contributing` guide for information on how to get help or contribute your own examples.